petarku/swosUpdateHelper/README.md

 - It scrapes the formation data from transfermarket and translates it into swos formation - 4-3-2-1 becomes 4-5-1.
 If it needs to be mapped to 4-3-3 always it is easy to do the change.

-- it can get the last formation screenshot for the team to help see the squad.
+- it can get the last formation screenshot for the team to help see the squad formation and player positions.

 - it can get several screenshot per team per league - this still needs some testing.